 On September 28, 1969, St. Paul’s Evangelical Lutheran Church accepted a Resolution from Christ Lutheran Church, Chalk Hill, PA for the merger of that Church into St. Paul’s Church.
 The Church building and grounds including the Cemetery along with perpetual care responsibility were transferred and accepted.

 The original Cemetery, which was laid out with lots of 8 graves surrounds the Church building on both sides and to the rear.
 With the growing congregation of St. Paul’s in the 1970’s, it was felt the Cemetery would not be large enough for the expected burial demand.
-A Cemetery addition regarded as the New Cemetery was purchased and laid out with lots of 4 graves is situated mostly to the rear and along the right side of the original Cemetery.
+A Cemetery addition was purchased and laid out with lots of 4 graves is situated mostly to the rear and along the right side of the original Cemetery.
 Originally the Cemetery was intended for the burial of Christ Lutheran Church members, but in recent years, lot ownership is extended to family and friends of St. Paul’s.

 Early grave markers include some artistically designed granite stones.
 Quite often families would highlight their gravesites with large monuments with their surname engraved as well as monument the lot corners with their surname first initial.
 Internments can be found of early Church pioneers, including Rev. John A. Waters.